dylanbeattie/linebreakers.band/songbook/playing-the-planning-poker.md

 (interlude)

 Am NC
-  Set up a new committee to define our coding style, Am
-First up: tabs or spaces?
-Gonna be here for a while
+We hired a product owner, should have seen their poker face,
+Am
+They thought that Fibonacci was a kind of database

    Dm                     Em
 At every retrospective we review the status quo,
     F                             G
-But nothing ever changes, 'cos we know just for show,
+But nothing ever changes, 'cos we know it's just for show,
     E7
 And around and round we go…